-The Upgrade to v1.50
+The Upgrade to v1.6

-To better improve SIM management, the xStack DES-3800 series switches have been upgraded to version 1.50 in this release.
+To better improve SIM management, the xStack DES-3800 series switches have been upgraded to version 1.6 in this release.
 Many improvements have been made, including:

 The Commander Switch (CS) now has the capability to automatically rediscover member switches that have left the SIM group, either through a reboot or web malfunction.
 This feature is accomplished through the use of Discover packets and Maintain packets that previously set SIM members will emit after a reboot.
 Once a MS has had its MAC address and password saved to the CS's database, if a reboot occurs in the MS, the CS will keep this MS information in its database and when a MS has been rediscovered, it will add the MS back into the SIM tree automatically.
 No configuration will be necessary to rediscover these switches.
 There are some instances where pre-saved MS switches cannot be rediscovered.
-For example, if the Switch is still powered down, if it has been configured to be a Commander Switch, the rediscovery process cannot occur.
+For example, if the Switch is still powered down, if it has become the member of another group, or if it has been configured to be a Commander Switch, the rediscovery process cannot occur.